OISF/suricata/doc/sphinx/performance/runmodes.rst

 one thread.
 The packet will be passed on to the next thread through a queue.
-Packets will be processed by one thread at a time, but there can be multiple packets being processed at a time by the engine. (see [[**FIXME** suricata.yaml#max-pending-packets]]) A thread can have one or more thread-modules.
+Packets will be processed by one thread at a time, but there can be multiple packets being processed at a time by the engine. (see :ref:`suricata-yaml-max-pending-packets`) A thread can have one or more thread-modules.
 If they have more modules, they can only be active on a a time.
 The way threads, modules and queues are arranged together is called the Runmode.

 Different runmodes
 ~~~~~~~~~~~~~~~~~~